Open-Attestation/documentation-website/docs/component/open-attestation.md

 }
 ```
 Note:
-- Every time you run `wrapDocument`, it will create different hashes (in front of every fields in the data object), `targetHash` and `merkleRoot`.
+- Every time you run `wrapDocument`, it will create different hashes (in front of every field in the data object), `targetHash` and `merkleRoot`.
 - `targetHash` and `merkleRoot` are always the same when wrapping one document.

 #### Wrapping multiple documents